wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Units_of_Measure.md

 **Parameters**
 ``string namespaceId``
-default or diagnostics
+THe namspace; either default or diagnostics.

 `string quantityId`
-The quantity identifier
+The quantity identifier.

 **Response**
 The response includes a status code and a response body.